Ghozgarhy

-Ghozgarhy, or Ghoz Ghari, is an area of Upper Kurram, Kurram Agency, Federally Administered Tribal Areas, Pakistan.
+Ghozgarhy, Ghoz Garhi, or Ghozgarhi is a Pakistani village and area located in Upper Kurram, Kurram District, Khyber Pakhtunkhwa.
 The population is 7,349 according to the 2017 census.
 Ghozgarhy is located near the border of Pakistan with Paktia, Afghanistan.
+It is a Sunni village.

 History

 In November 2017, a US drone strike was carried out on a house in Ghozgarhy.
 This action was condemned by the Foreign Office.
 Four people were killed in this strike.